ftestini/aws-utils/auto-stop-ec2-instances/README.md

 They could also be used as a simple development environment, and in this case they doesn't need to run all time.

-Typically, in these cases companies plans a start / stop schedule of the instances, using EventBridge and Lambda functions in a manner that is also officially documented by AWS: https://aws.amazon.com/it/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/
+Typically, in these cases companies plans a start / stop schedule of the instances, using EventBridge and Lambda functions in a manner that is also officially documented by [AWS](https://aws.amazon.com/it/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/)

 But what should we do if we want to start the instances from the EC2 console whenever we want, making sure that they are turned off after a certain period of time?